wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-security-azure-security-center/includes/protect-cloud-workloads.md

     1. **Recommended applications**: You can review the list of applications that are common to this group of machines and are recommended to be allowed to run on them.

     1. **More applications**: You can also review a list of applications that either run less often on these machines, or are known for being exploitable.
-When you see a warning icon, it means this specific application can be used by an attacker to bypass the allow list.
+When you see a warning icon, it means this specific application can be used by an attacker to bypass the allowlist.
 Be careful when you review this list.

 1. When you're done, select **Audit** at the bottom.

 ### Vulnerability assessment

 Vulnerabilities in your machines can have a serious impact on your environment.
 Your machines could become vulnerable for different reasons.
 For example, some applications installed on your virtual machines could have vulnerabilities that might lead to an attacker breaching your virtual machine, and subsequently accessing your wider environment.
 Azure Security Center provides vulnerability scanning to protect your machines and the wider environment.

 Azure Security Center tries to find out whether there's a vulnerability assessment solution installed on your machines.
 If a machine doesn't have one installed, Azure Security Center gives the following recommendation for that machine: **A vulnerability assessment solution should be enabled on your virtual machines**.